-You can lose your appetite for a variety of reasons when you are having cancer treatment.
+You can lose your appetite for various reasons when you are having cancer treatment.

 Tips for loss of appetite

-- If you are worried about losing weight, ask your doctor to recommend high calorie drinks that you can sip between chemotherapy treatments.
+- Ask your doctor to recommend high calorie drinks that you can sip between treatments if you are losing weight.

 - There aren't any rules about what you should and shouldn't eat, if you feel like it, try it.

-- Don't give yourself a hard time if you don't feel like eating in the 2 or 3 days after your treatments as you can make up for lost calories in between treatments.
+- Don’t give yourself a hard time if you don’t feel like eating in the 2 or 3 days after your treatment, as you can make up for lost calories in between treatments.

-- It is very important to drink plenty even if you can't eat.
+- It’s very important to drink plenty, even if you can’t eat.